ClearAll2/SimpleFileTransferApp/README.md

 This app has not been signed so you will/may encounter warning pop-up from Windows.

 ## Platform
-For Windows only, no plan for other platforms
+For Windows only, no plan for other platforms.
+- Windows XP (not tested)
+- Windows Vista (not tested)
 - Windows 7
 - Windows 8/8.1
 - Windows 10